 Our Wildlife Education Ambassador

-Wolf Hollow holds permits from US Fish and Wildlife Service and Washington Department of Fish and Wildlife to keep a small number of un-releasable birds to take part in educational outreach programs.
+Wolf Hollow holds permits from US Fish and Wildlife Service and Washington Department of Fish and Wildlife to keep a small number of un-releasable animals to take part in educational outreach programs.
 We currently have one resident bird.

 Madrona – a female Red-tailed Hawk